handpoint/doc/ios/iosobjects.md

 `XML as NSDictionary` <span class="badge badge--info">Object</span>

-The contents of the xml property depend on which type of operation the card reader is responding to.
+The contents of the xml property depend on which type of operation the payment terminal is responding to.
 Listed below are all possible keys in the dictionary.
 Note that not all fields are included all the time.

 **StatusMessage**

-A human readable description for the returned Status.
+The status of the transaction, for example "Waiting for pin".
 ***

 **TransactionType**

-The type of transaction performed: UNDEFINED, SALE, VOID_SALE, REFUND, VOID_REFUND, CANCEL_SALE, CANCEL_REFUND
+The type of transaction performed: UNDEFINED SALE VOID_SALE REFUND VOID_REFUND REVERSAL, TOKENIZE_CARD SALE_AND_TOKENIZE_CARD
 ***

 **FinancialStatus**

-The result of the transaction: UNDEFINED, APPROVED, DECLINED, PROCESSED, FAILED, CANCELLED
+The result of the transaction: UNDEFINED AUTHORISED DECLINED PROCESSED FAILED CANCELLED PARTIAL_APPROVA
 ***

 **RequestedAmount**

-The amount requested by the POS, as requested by the POS (i.e. no decimal point).
+The requested amount is the transaction amount sent to the terminal.
 ***

 **GratuityAmount**